 The original model released by Nikko was actually called the “Nikko Road Star G2”, and in fact, you can still find this name embossed on the underside of the chassis on the Tandy/Radio Shack release.
 I’m not sure if the Nikko Road Star G2 was ever sold much outside Japan.
 So by far the most well-known examples in the West were the ones sold at Tandy/Radio Shack stores, thanks to their vast distribution network back in those days.

 Without doubt, this lovely – though basic – 1/10 scale buggy was quite a highly priced and exotic toy for any lucky kid to own one, way back in 1981.
 Because back in those days, there were very few large, ready-to-run R/C toys around at all.

 As was typical for the time, the box was covered in pictures of some of those lucky 1970s-style kids, fawning over this impressively large R/C toy…

 Here’s a scan from the 1981 Tandy Electronics catalogue in Australia, where it was first featured…

 And here it is as shown in the 1982 Tandy catalogue, this time in the more striking yellow…

-As you can imagine, since it was the first Digital Proportional toy R/C model ever sold at Tandy, they wanted to trumpet this feature – hence we’ve got some “Digital PRO Portional” wording to emphasize the whiz-bang new technology :)
+As you can imagine, since this car was the first Digital Proportional R/C model ever sold at Tandy, they wanted to trumpet this feature – hence we’ve got some “Digital PRO Portional” wording to emphasize the whiz-bang new technology.